 Moving to Seattle was a HUGE life change.
-Far more disruptive than simply moving from city to city in the midwest, my relocation to Seattle required learning to live in an alien urban landscape, adjusting to new cultural normals, and navigating a world, unlike anything I’d experienced in the midwest.
+Far more disruptive than simply moving from city to city in the midwest, my relocation to Seattle required adjusting to new cultural norms and navigating a world unlike the midwest.

-Now, 6 years later and recently relocated back across the country to an urban cottage in St Louis, I’m ready to share the things I wish someone had told me when I moved to Seattle.
-As a recently departed Seattlite, I’m ready to spill the details on all my best-kept local secrets.
+Now, 6 years later and recently relocated back across the country to Saint Louis, I’m ready to share the things I wish someone had told me when I moved to Seattle.
+As a recently departed Seattlite, I’m ready to spill the details of all my best-kept local secrets for moving to Seattle.

 Downsize Before your Move to Seattle

 In Seattle, everything is smaller.
 Once you cross the Cascade Mountains into the Seattle metro area, lifestyles are surprisingly European in scale.

 Gone are spare bedrooms, garages, and even full-sized appliances.
 The cost of living in Seattle dictates that most everyone- except the very wealthy or homeowners who bought in the 70’s- lives on a smaller scale.

 So my first step to moving to Seattle was downsizing my stuff.